Marina S. Ascunce

 University Scholars Program, now at FSU

 Her research investigated the Southeastern Pocket Gopher, which is a species that was instrumental in starting the field of phylogeography (Avise, 1979).
 This species occurs in two forms that have a large genetic break at the Apalachicola and Flint Rivers.
 We used mtDNA collected from museum skins to examine this species throughout its range, including isolated populations that are now completely extirpated and exist only in the Mammal Collection.
 In addition, she used niche modeling to determine whether the two genetic lineages have distinctly different fundamental niches.
-She was recently awarded an NSF Predoctoral Fellowship and is in the Ph.D. program at FSU in the Moriarty Lemmon Lab.
+She is now a post-doc in the Museum of Biological Diversity at The Ohio State University.

 Undergraduate research, Dept. of Zoology